Digital Declutter — 15 Ways to Become Less Distracted and More Productive in 2025

 Grouping (and deleting) by sender is easily done in Outlook and Thunderbird; less so in Mac Mail and Google Workspace (and in most mobile apps).

-If your mail app doesn’t permit grouping by sender, then the next best approach is to sort by sender, and select emails to delete or move (you can usually use the shift key to select multiple emails from the same sender at once).
+If your mail app doesn’t permit grouping by sender, then the next best approach is to sort by sender, and select emails to delete or move (use the shift key and your mouse to select multiple messages for deletion).

-An alternative approach to decluttering your inbox is, strangely, not to delete mail at all!
+An alternative approach to decluttering your inbox is actually not to delete mail at all!
 If you receive a lot of messages, regularly deleting them can become a time consuming and tedious task.

 Instead, consider starring / flagging anything useful that you need to deal with and treat those flagged messages as your ‘real’ — and much more manageable — inbox.